silentdiverchris/Jiminy/README.md

 ```

 ## Errors & Diagnostics
-If you give it a tag or parameter that it doesn't recognise, it will report it right at he top of the HTML output where you can't miss it, so;
+If you give it a tag or parameter that it doesn't recognise, it will report it right at the top of the HTML output where you can't miss it, so;

 ```
  =badtag:wrong= Something wrong here